India market snapshot

 India is the world's largest democracy and is a market of 1.2 billion people.
 Its youthful population, diversified economy and growth trajectory present significant opportunity for Australian business, especially in the agriculture, energy, manufacturing, mining and services sectors.

 Negotiations to conclude a Comprehensive Economic Cooperation Agreement between Australia and India were launched in May 2011.
-There have been eight rounds of negotiations, the most recent of which was held in July 2015.
+There have been nine rounds of negotiations, the most recent of which was held in September 2015.

-During official visits to India and Australia in September and November 2014 respectively, Prime Minister Tony Abbott and Prime Minister Shri Narendra Modi renewed both countries' commitment for an early conclusion of an equitable, balanced, comprehensive and high quality agreement.
+During official visits to India and Australia in September and November 2014 respectively, former Prime Minister Tony Abbott and Prime Minister Shri Narendra Modi renewed both countries' commitment for an early conclusion of an equitable, balanced, comprehensive and high quality agreement.

 The Department is seeking public submissions on the Comprehensive Economic Cooperation Agreement negotiations.